The California Geographic Alliance is proud to announce the winners of the 7th Annual My California GIS Mapping Showcase and Competition.

 Registration for the 2023-24 competition is WILL BEGIN IN FALL!

-The 2022-23 edition of the “My California GIS Mapping Showcase and Competition” is the 7th running of this annual event.
+The 2023-24 edition of the “My California GIS Mapping Showcase and Competition” is the 8th running of this annual event.
 This exciting statewide opportunity encourages middle (4th-8th grade) and high school (9th-12th grade) students to harness the power of Geographic Information Systems (using free Esri ArcGIS Online software) and get connected with their state by producing an online map that focuses on stories, issues, or ideas that are important to them.
-Cash prizes of $100 are awarded to the students submitting the top 5 projects in each category, and one project in each category will be advanced to the national competition.
+Prizes valued at $100 are awarded to the student or student team submitting each of up to 5 projects selected for commendation in each category.
+One project in each category will be advanced to the national competition.